Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Conclusion

 \section{Conclusion}

-In this paper, we focus on how to address the bias issue caused by the distribution shifts between training and testing on heterophilic graphs.
-We propose a novel INPL framework that aims to learn invariant representation on heterophilic graphs.
-To alleviate the neighborhood pattern distribution shifts problem on heterophilic graphs, we propose Adaptive Neighborhood Propagation, where the Invariant Propagation Layer is proposed to combine both the high-order and low-order neighborhood information.
-Adaptive Propagation is proposed to capture the adaptive neighborhood information.
-To alleviate the distribution shifts in unknown test environments, we propose Invariant Heterophilic Graph Learning, which learns invariant graph representation on heterophilic graphs.
-Extensive experiments on heterophilic graphs validate the superiority of INPL and show that INPL could alleviate distribution shifts in different environments.
+In this paper, we focus on how to address the bias issue caused by the distribution shifts between training and testing distributions on non-homophilous graphs.
+We propose a novel INPL framework that aims to learn invariant representation on non-homophilous graphs.
+To alleviate the neighborhood pattern distribution shifts problem on non-homophilous graphs, we propose Adaptive Neighborhood Propagation, where the Invariant Propagation Layer is proposed to combine both the high-order and low-order neighborhood information, and Adaptive Propagation is proposed to capture the adaptive neighborhood information.
+To alleviate the distribution shifts in unknown test environments, we propose Invariant Non-Homophilous Graph Learning, which learns invariant graph representation on non-homophilous graphs.
+Extensive experiments on non-homophilous graphs validate the superiority of INPL and show that INPL could alleviate distribution shifts in different environments.